 Traditional programs silo these two approach types.
 Yet anyone who has owned a dog knows you can’t buy loyalty.
 (Treats do help, though!)
 Not to compare customers and canines, but coupons only go so far in earning genuine brand affinity.

-Combining Customer Retention Approaches for Maximum Benefit
+Integrating Customer Retention Approaches for Maximum Benefit

-Combining approaches holds many benefits.
+Integrating aspects from each approach holds many benefits.
 Businesses can improve customer satisfaction and build brand ambassadors by rewarding reliable customers and encouraging them to engage more frequently with a business.
 Loyalty programs typically reward repeat purchases, while engagement programs aim to increase customer brand interactions through activities, experiences and awards.
 Taking a more holistic, data-driven and relationship-centric approach drives measurable outcomes.

 Related: Read how a building supply retailer used loyalty and engagement strategies to achieve 187% greater purchases by targeted customers vs. non-targeted.